-What follows in this edition of Ranked is The Film Magazine’s ranking from worst to best of all 20 Best Animated Feature Oscar winners, analysing the merits of each in terms of artistic achievement, importance to the medium, societal relevance and lasting impression, plus a few mentions of the braver animated efforts from each year that for various reasons missed out on the big prize.
+What follows in this edition of Ranked is The Film Magazine’s ranking from worst to best of every Best Animated Feature Oscar winner, analysing the merits of each in terms of artistic achievement, importance to the medium, societal relevance and lasting impression, plus a few mentions of the braver animated efforts from each year that for various reasons missed out on the big prize.
 These are the Best Animated Feature Oscar Winners Ranked.

 Follow @thefilmagazine on Twitter.